-Presents a wide array of productions in an unusual blend of professional and educational theater, with three performance spaces.
+Presents a wide array of productions in an unusual blend of professional and educational theater, with two performance spaces.

 Educates and engages all students to lead and serve the global community through a variety of programs, classes, and service opportunities open to all students.
 We believe everyone has the ability and responsibility to engage in leadership as a process, advocate for social justice, and better the world.